qianjinfeng/IndoorPositioningBeacon/locator/README.md

-# WiFi station example
+# Locator

-(See the README.md file in the upper level 'examples' directory for more information about examples.)
+Collect eddystone signal (0x00 id, 0x20 tlm) and Route bluetooth information to Home Assistant mqtt_room

-## How to use example
+## How to use

 ### Configure the project